mongodb/docs/source/includes/list-table-alert-notification-methods.rst

        Users can acknowledge PagerDuty alerts only from the PagerDuty dashboard.

-   * - DataDog
+   * - Datadog

-     - Sends the alert to a `DataDog <https://www.datadoghq.com/alerts/>`_ account as a DataDog
+     - Sends the alert to a `Datadog <https://www.datadoghq.com/alerts/>`_ account as a Datadog
        `event <https://docs.datadoghq.com/graphing/event_stream/>`_.

        When the alert is first opened, |service| sends the alert as an "error" event.
 Subsequent updates are sent as "info" events.
        When the alert is closed, |service| sends a "success" event.

-       If prompted, enter your DataDog |api| key under :guilabel:`API Key` and click
+       If prompted, enter your Datadog |api| key under :guilabel:`API Key` and click
        :guilabel:`Validate Datadog API Key`.